Balancing the emotional demands of teaching with other personal pressures is central to the teacher’s craft and vital to professional sustainability.

 • Have a calmer, more focused presence in the classroom.

-“My attitude and mind-set can be picked up by the students and when I present myself as a balanced and mindful teacher, the students will respond in a calmer manner.
-The basics of this course can be used to approach classroom management from an entirely different perspective.”
+“My attitude and mind-set can be picked up by the students.
+When I present myself as a balanced and mindful teacher, the students will respond in a calmer manner. "